-HUM.1.11 SPECIFIC ENTRANCE REQUIREMENTS APPLICABLE TO SUBJECTS AND MODULES
+HUM.1.12 SPECIFIC ENTRANCE REQUIREMENTS APPLICABLE TO SUBJECTS AND MODULES

-HUM.1.11.1 Afrikaans and Dutch
+HUM.1.12.1 Afrikaans and Dutch

-- Admission to AFLL111 Afrikaans: Language Without Borders requires at least a level 4 (50%-59%) for Afrikaans Home Language, or a level 5 (60%-69%) for Afrikaans First Additional Language in grade 12. - Admission to AFPR111 Afrikaans for Practical Purposes requires at least a pass for Afrikaans Home Language or Afrikaans First Additional Language in grade 12. - c) Teaching the elective modules AFNE211 and AFNE213 in a particular year, may be influenced by the number of students who register for the module as well as the research duties and sabbatical leave of the relevant lecturers.
+- a) Admission to AFLL111 Afrikaans: Language Without Borders requires at least a level 4 (50%-59%) for Afrikaans Home Language, or a level 5 (60%-69%) for Afrikaans First Additional Language in grade 12. - Admission to AFPR111 Afrikaans for Practical Purposes requires at least a pass for Afrikaans Home Language or Afrikaans First Additional Language in grade 12. - c) Teaching the elective modules AFNE211 and AFNE213 in a particular year, may be influenced by the number of students who register for the module as well as the research duties and sabbatical leave of the relevant lecturers.
 Students may be required to do additional work in Dutch for the approval of the subject group. - d) Students who comply with the entrance requirements for AFLL111, but still experience communication problems, will be referred to the Chairperson for the Subject Group Afrikaans and Dutch. - e) AFPR111 (practical module): It is strongly recommended that students with a matriculation result below 60% in Afrikaans First Additional Language, or a result below 50% in Afrikaans Home Language should register for this module rather than AFLL111. - f) Credits may not be obtained for both AFLL111 and AFPR111, and neither for both AFLL121 and AFPR121.
-A student may therefore NOT take both AFLL and AFPR if the credits for both will be counted towards the total credits for obtaining a qualification.
+A student may therefore NOT take both AFLL and AFPR if the credits for both will be counted towards the total credits for obtaining a qualification. - g) AFNP118 and AFNP128 are beginners' courses.
+No prior knowledge of Afrikaans is required to register for these modules, but students must have a matriculation exemption certificate.

-HUM.1.11.2 Communication
+HUM.1.12.2 Communication

-Selection for the curriculum in Communication will, in addition to the specific entrance requirements (APS 24) for the BA Communication, also be determined by the number of places available.
+Selection for the curriculum in Communication will, in addition to the specific entrance requirements (APS 24 and English at level 5) for the BA Communication, also be determined by the number of places available.

-HUM.1.11.3 Creative Writing
+HUM.1.12.3 Creative Writing

-- Admission to SKRK111 may require the submission of a creative piece of writing which will be screened by the chairperson of the subject group. - b) In order to register for SKRK211 and SKRK221, SKRK111 and SKRK121 must have been completed successfully. - In order to register for SKRK311 and SKRK321, all the preceding modules must have been completed successfully. - Admission to SKRK211, SKRK221, SKRK311 and SKRK321 is subject to selection. - e) Students should be highly competent and proficient in Afrikaans or English in order to register for these modules.
+- Admission to SKRK111 may require the submission of a creative piece of writing which will be screened by the chairperson of the subject group. - b) In order to register for SKRK211 and SKRK221, SKRK111 and SKRK121 must have been completed successfully. - In order to register for SKRK311 and SKRK321, all the preceding modules must have been completed successfully. - d) Admission to SKRK211, SKRK221, SKRK311 and SKRK321 is subject to selection. - e) Students should be highly competent and proficient in Afrikaans or English in order to register for these modules.

-HUM.1.11.4 Economics
+HUM.1.12.4 Economics

-Admission to Economics (ECON112 and ECON122) requires at least a level 4 (50%-59%) in Mathematics for Gr12.
+Admission to Economics (ECON112 and ECON122) requires at least a level 3 (40%-49%) in Mathematics for Gr12.

-HUM.1.11.5 English
+HUM.1.12.5 English